-The Master of Science in Electrical Engineering degree program is designed for working professionals who have already obtained a bachelor’s degree in electrical or computer engineering.
+The Master of Science in Electrical and Computer Engineering degree program is designed for working professionals who have already obtained a bachelor's degree in electrical or computer engineering.

 Students will choose an emphasis in either electric power systems, open to off-campus students residing in the United States, or communication and networking, open to off-campus students residing both in and out of the United States.
 All courses needed for the degree are offered online.
 Students never need to come to campus for any course work and will travel to the Kansas State University campus only once at the end of their program for an oral examination, which is conducted by their supervisory committee.

-Graduates of the electrical engineering master’s degree program are involved in careers including:
+Graduates of the electrical and computer engineering master's degree program are involved in careers including:

 - design engineer

 - quality control engineer

 - process and manufacturing engineer

 - sales engineer

 K-State compiles post-graduation employment information.
 That information and other career assistance information can be found on the K-State Career Center website.